-Fisheries and Oceans Canada's licensing services are now provided through the National Online Licensing System located at https://fishing-peche.dfo-mpo.gc.ca.
+Fisheries and Oceans Canada's licensing services are available using the National Online Licensing System located at https://fishing-peche.dfo-mpo.gc.ca.
 The National Online Licensing System enables secure and reliable online service delivery to both commercial and communal commercial users.

-Fish harvesters are now able to perform all standard licensing transactions using the system.
-These transactions include:
+Fish harvesters are now able to access licensing services using the system.
+Services include:

-- o renewing licences and paying licence fees, as well as renewing vessel registrations - o submitting licensing requests (such as vessel transfers) and checking the status of requests - o submitting electronic documents in support of licensing requests - o printing licences, licence conditions, receipts, and other licensing documents - o appointing representatives to perform licensing transactions on a user's behalf
+- •.renewing licences and paying licence fees, as well as renewing vessel registrations; - •.submitting licensing requests (such as vessel transfers) and checking the status of requests; - •.submitting electronic documents in support of licensing requests; - •. printing licences, licence conditions, receipts, and other licensing documents; and - •.appointing representatives to perform licensing transactions on a user's behalf.

 The system provides fish harvesters with the ability to view their account information and manage their licensing requirements online, replacing traditional services previously offered over-the-counter or by regular mail.
-For instance, licence renewal notices are no longer sent by mail; rather, clients are now notified through the online system when licences are ready for renewal.
+For instance, licence renewal notices are no longer sent by mail; rather, clients are now notified via email that a licence fee is available to be paid.
+Payment of a licence fee is your request for issuance of that licence.